What You Can Do: On the Road

 1. Buy smart: Purchase a fuel-efficient, low-greenhouse gas vehicle

 When shopping for a new or used vehicle (or even renting a vehicle), choose the cleanest, most fuel-efficient vehicle that meets your needs.
 With a wide range of clean, fuel-efficient vehicles available today, it’s easier than ever to go green—for the environment, and for your wallet.
-Check out www.fueleconomy.gov, to find the best, most comprehensive information on vehicle emissions and fuel economy.
+Check out EPA's Green Vehicle Guide or www.fueleconomy.gov to find the best, most comprehensive information on vehicle emissions and fuel economy.

 You can also learn more about the fuel economy and environment label that you’ll see on all new vehicles.
 The label has been redesigned and updated for even easier comparison shopping.
 These new window stickers provide fuel economy and environmental ratings for all new vehicles, including advanced technology vehicles like electric cars and plug-in hybrids.
 And while at the showroom, you can scan the QR Code® on each vehicle’s label to be connected to additional information online, including personalized cost and energy-use estimates.